 Free background checking sites can carry much bigger risks than just inaccurate information, as well.
 The growing popularity of background checking has made the industry a target for hackers.
 Unscrupulous individuals or companies will often appear to offer free services to lure customers in with the intention of harvesting your data or even planting malware on your device, rather than finding the information you need.

 In our experience, free background checking sites are usually really not worth taking the risk on.
 The best subscription sites don’t cost more than a few dollars a month to use and for the level of service and depth of information they offer, that really does represent excellent value for money.

 Running a gun background check can reveal a great deal about a subject.
 The final search report will yield a deeper insight into whether this person is likely to possess a firearm, and may even indicate how they behave with said armament.
 Of course, not all background checking services are created equal, with some representing incredible value for money, and others posing a threat to your security.

-Our top four recommended sites have proven track records of helping their clients find the information they need.
+Our top three recommended sites have proven track records of helping their clients find the information they need.
 With your subscription, you not only get in-depth research, but you gain peace of mind knowing the results are as accurate and relevant as possible.

 Have you ever run a gun background check on someone?
 What sort of information did you find out?
 Was there anything that particularly shocked you?
 We always welcome feedback from all our readers, so why not share your thoughts with us using the comment box below?